JCZuurmond/dbt-synapse-demo/README.md

       authentication: CLI
 ```

-Replace `SYNAPSE_SQL_SERVER` with the server name of the dedicated SQL server we
+Replace `SYNAPSE_SQL_SERVER` with the server name of the dedicated SQL server
-provisioned with Terraform.
-The serve name can be easily retrieved with:
+which we provisioned with Terraform.
+The serve name can be easily retrieved
+with:

 ``` bash
 terraform -chdir=terraform/ output synapse_sql_server